Tutorial or Teaching Labs HowTo

-- The student did not set up their password using the link they received by email.
-They just need to check their mailbox and retrieve the email which was sent to them.
+- The student did not set up the password using the URL received by email.

-- The student does not remember their password.
-In that case they can reset their password using Special:G5KChangePassword.
+- The student does not remember the password.
+In that case, the password can reset using Special:G5KChangePassword.

 One of my student is not able to ssh the frontend

 - The student is not using a correct login.
 The Grid'5000 login may differ from their usual login when using a workstation or another platform.
 In that case, the student can use the